hsinyu-chen/virtual-button-box/README.md

 4. tap "Plus" icon to create new layout

-5. tap "Edit(pencil)" icon to edit you layout, question mark for explanation
+5. tap "Edit(pencil)" icon to edit you layout, question mark for further information

 ## Know Issues